 (5) Black Start designated units are not eligible for the ANCF exemption detailed in paragraph (4) above.
 If a Resource that had been granted an exemption detailed in paragraph (4) above is accepted for Black Start Service (BSS), the Resource has 365 days from the start date of BSS to submit modeling information detailed in paragraph (2) above.

-(6) Generation Resource AVR modeling information required in the ERCOT Planning Criteria shall be determined from actual Generation Resource testing described in these Operating Guides.
+(6) Generation Resource or ESR AVR modeling information required in the ERCOT Planning Criteria shall be determined from actual Generation Resource or ESR testing described in these Operating Guides.
 Within 30 days of ERCOT’s request, the results of the latest test performed shall be supplied to ERCOT and the TSP.

 2.2.7 Turbine Speed Governors

-(1) A Governor shall be in-service whenever the Generation Resource or Settlement Only Generator (SOG) is connected to the ERCOT Transmission Grid.
+(1) A Governor shall be in-service whenever the Generation Resource, ESR, or Settlement Only Generator (SOG) is connected to the ERCOT Transmission Grid.

-(2) Generation Resources that have not been evaluated in at least eight Frequency Measurable Events (FMEs) within 36 months shall conduct Governor performance tests for that Generation Resource within 12 months using one of the test methods or historical methods specified in Section 8, Attachment C, Turbine Governor Speed Tests.
+(2) Generation Resources and ESRs that have not been evaluated in at least eight Frequency Measurable Events (FMEs) within 36 months shall conduct Governor performance tests within 12 months using one of the test methods or historical methods specified in Section 8, Attachment C, Turbine Governor Speed Tests.
 The Resource Entity shall then provide test results to ERCOT.

-(3) Generation Resources, except steam turbines of Combined Cycle Generation Resources, Settlement Only Transmission Generators (SOTGs), and Settlement Only Transmission Self-Generators (SOTSGs) shall have Governor droop characteristics and Governor Dead-Band settings no greater than those shown below in Table 1, Maximum Governor Dead-Band Settings, and Table 2, Maximum Governor Droop Settings, as defined below:
+(3) Generation Resources and ESRs, except steam turbines of Combined Cycle Generation Resources, Settlement Only Transmission Generators (SOTGs), and Settlement Only Transmission Self-Generators (SOTSGs) shall have Governor droop characteristics and Governor Dead-Band settings no greater than those shown below in Table 1, Maximum Governor Dead-Band Settings, and Table 2, Maximum Governor Droop Settings, as defined below:

 Table 1: Maximum Governor Dead-Band Settings